kili-technology/kili-python-sdk/recipes/README.md

 ## How to create a project

 You can refer to the following [documentation](https://docs.kili-technology.com/docs/creating-a-new-project).
-You can also refer to [our recipe on how to create a project](https://github.com/kili-technology/kili-python-sdk/blob/master/recipes/create_project.ipynb) (run it [here](https://colab.research.google.com/github/kili-technology/kili-python-sdk/blob/master/recipes/create_project.ipynb))
+You can also refer to [our recipe on how to create a project](https://docs.kili-technology.com/recipes/creating-a-project)

 ## How to update interface settings